Commission

 Andrew Merritt (Something & Son), Intertidal Allotment, 2022.

-Allotments are egalitarian spaces and a rare example of self-build architecture that reuses waste materials.
+Unique egalitarian spaces, allotments are a rare example of self-build architecture that reuses waste materials.
 The coast is an area where the sea meets the land, a place of great energy, constant change and rich biodiversity.
-Intertidal Allotment seeks to embrace these qualities by creating a place for people to mix, a hospitable environment in which new ideas can seed and grow.
+Intertidal Allotment seeks to embrace these qualities, creating a hospitable environment for people to mix, and new ideas to seed and grow.

 Intertidal Allotment is kindly supported using public funding by the National Lottery through Arts Council England.
-Public engagement is supported by Ideas Test.
+With additional support from Ideas Test, Swale Borough Council, and Kent County Council.

 Our spring programme invites people to come together and imagine the possibilities for a new community allotment on Sheppey.